What We Eat

 Comida mineira anchors most of what we eat, but the range has its contrasts.

-In Diamantina, meals may become more polished, with small bars, brewpubs, and restaurants offering everything from twists on tropeiro to burgers and craft beer.
+In Diamantina, meals tend to be more polished, with small bars, brewpubs, and restaurants offering everything from twists on carne de lata to burgers and craft beer.
 One night you’re eating off a chipped plate while a TV hums in the corner; the next you’re sharing dishes that wouldn’t feel out of place in São Paulo.

 Other times, when the moment is right, we cook for ourselves.
 Churrasco.
 Fire.
 Cold beer.